openbmc/docs/designs/mctp.md

 over MCTP - for example, the host device, the BMC, or any other system peripheral - static or hot-pluggable.

-This document is focussed on the "transport" part of the platform design.
+This document is focused on the "transport" part of the platform design.
 While this does enable new messaging protocols (mainly PLDM), those components are not covered in detail much; we will propose those parts in separate design efforts.
 For example, the PLDM design at